newhavenrb/conferences/Let's-Make-Testing-Fun-Again.md

 * Remove noise
    * Complicated setup?
 Maybe your code is too complicated to begin with
 * Don't use Cucumber for unit tests
+* Make single assertions... when it makes sense